qwertycod/PipeLineDotnet/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 To test our app via test cases, we will need to have a DB.
-In our test case we are creating student data and getting it.
+In our test case we are creating product data and getting it.

 For setting up test cases, following the same article.

     1- D:\Temp\LocalProjects\DockerTest1 dotnet new xunit -n myWebApp.Tests -o tests
     2 - Add command in D:\Temp\LocalProjects\DockerTest1\DockerTest1\tests folder : dotnet add package Testcontainers --version 2.3.0

 To run test cases